atick-faisal/label-studio/docs/source/guide/manage_data.md

 ## Assign annotators to tasks

-In Label Studio Enterprise, if you're an administrator or project manager, you can assign annotators to tasks in a specific project.
+In Annotation Hub Enterprise, if you're an administrator or project manager, you can assign annotators to tasks in a specific project.
 After you [add the annotator to the project or workspace](setup_project.html#Add-members-to-a-project), assign the annotator to specific tasks.
 You must assign annotators to tasks if you're using [manual task distribution](setup_project.html#Set-up-task-distribution-for-labeling).

 1. For a specific project, select tasks on the Data Manager.
 2. Select the dropdown and choose **Assign Annotators**.